 Food & Drink

 - Tasting your way through our diverse culinary scene will definitely keep you busy with many farm-to-table restaurants with local food and world-class chefs.
-See our Foodie Favorites guide to get your started.
+See our Foodie Favorites guide to get you started.
+Also, see our Kid-Friendly Restaurant guide.

 - Sample the local brews at dozens of craft breweries in Asheville and western North Carolina.
 See our Top 50 Beer Guide to get started.

-- Enoy a wine tasting at some of our favorite mountain wineries.
+- Enjoy a wine tasting at some of our favorite mountain wineries.

-- For the ulitmate way to start the day, stay in a Bed & Breakfast inn and awake to a gourmet breakfast just a few steps from your room.
+- For the ultimate way to start the day, stay in a Bed & Breakfast inn and awake to a gourmet breakfast just a few steps from your room.

 - Tour the big Western North Carolina Farmers' Market or stop by a weekend tailgate market.